ripienaar/nmfw/README.md

  * Requires standard go types generated using `protoc-gen-go`
  * Creates a service type that hosts the microservice
- * Creates a CLI tool that services the microservice
+ * Creates a CLI tool that runs the microservice
  * Microservice can optionally export Prometheus metrics
  * Creates a Client class that can interact with the service
  * Service handlers are pure business logic and transport agnostic

 ## Status

-This is very early days, it was written primarily to see if it's possible to create a gRPC like service framework using the NATS Micro feature.
+This is very early days, it was written primarily to see if it's possible to create a [gRPC](https://grpc.io/) like service framework using the NATS Micro feature.

 At present each function in the service runs as an isolated service, this is not ideal and this